-This hotline is a national network of local crisis centers, which help provides free and and confidential support to individuals in suicidal crisis or emotional distress for 24 hours, 7 days a week.
+This hotline is a national network of local crisis centers, which help provides free and confidential support to individuals in suicidal crisis or emotional distress for 24 hours, 7 days a week.
 You can volunteer at your local center or donate.

 Circle of Friends for Mental Health – Seattle

 This organization helps people with mental health challenges, addiction, and homeless by helping them find their identity through visual arts, music, writing, and drama.
-There are various ways to volunteer, either through teaching arts classes or helping with operations.
+There are various ways to volunteer, either through teaching art classes or helping with operations.
 Donations are accepted here.

 Plymouth House of Healing – Seattle

-Plymouth’s mission is to provide companionship, housing and support for individuals dealing with mental health challenges.
+Plymouth’s mission is to provide companionship, housing, and support for individuals dealing with mental health challenges.
 You can donate to this organization with money or to their holiday wish list.